Is There Such a Thing as Divine Timing? What Judaism, Christianity, and Islam Say

 What does Ecclesiastes say about divine timing?

-Did the prophets recognize divine timing?
+Does the Quran teach divine timing?

 Is divine timing the same as fatalism?